Dubai 24 Hour: SP1

 The SP1 class is the first of the Special Cars class and houses silhouette petrol-driven racing cars which have a chassis modified from their production counterparts.
 SP1 sees a mix of uniquely designed vehicles built specifically for high-powered Touring car racing.
 The vehicles in this category often vary in great lengths in engine size, power and vehicle weight, therefore, vehicles who fit the Solution F category can have a minimum weight of just 950 kg and a 120-litre fuel tank.
 Other silhouette cars with engines up 3,200 cc of displacement can have a minimum weight of 975 kg and are restricted to a 100-litre fuel tank.
 Cars with 3,200 cc to 3,600 cc must have a weight of at least 1,050 kg and a fuel tank with a capacity of 100L.

 SP2 GT3-A

 This is a class reserved for FIA GT3 entrants whose vehicles surpass the 4,000 cc Engine displacement limit for the A6 cars and also for GT3 cars which have 6+ cylinders.

 SP3 GT4-A

-This is a class similar to the SP2 GT3-A category and it is reserved for FIA GT4-spec vehicles.
+This is a class similar to the SP2 GT3-A category and it is reserved for SRO GT4-spec vehicles.
 There are performance balancing measures enforced by the racing organizers to balance out the field in the class.
 Depending on the Engine displacement of the vehicle an entrant will be assigned a minimum weight limit of either 750 kg or 1,200 kg and also a fuel tank capacity limit of either 120 litres or 100 litres.